kris-classes/project-template/README.md

 `ReactExample.jsx` and `ReactExample.css` show how to do simple components that don't do anything.

 To make one page link to another just add an `<a href="/my_new_link>Click me</a>` to wherever you want.

+## FAQ

+If you get 'You must set a region' run the `aws configure` command and set `us-west-2` or something equivalent as your region.